arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - write functions
 - leave CLI-fication to a special package

-### Which tool to use for writing command-line interfaces?
+### Which tool to use for writing command-line interfaces in python?

 Here are the options that you should consider ...